Using Por and Para

 Note: Over the years the phrase "por a" became the modern para.

 Por occurs much more often in Spanish and has a bewildering variety of uses and translations.
-Por is the more general and vague of the two prepositions and it often expresses causes or reasons.
+Por is the more general or vague of the two prepositions and it is often used with locations, exchanges, and times.

-Por is used to express an approximate location:
+Por is used to express an approximate location or movement through, along, or around something:

 Estacioné mi coche por aquí.